WebOfTrust/WOT-terms/docs/04_glossary/validator.md

-# validator
 ## Definition
+any entity or agent that evaluates whether or not a given signed statement as attributed to an identifier is valid at the time of its issuance.
+Source: Dr. S. Smith

+## Explanation
-determines current authoritative key set for identifier from at least one key event (receipt) log.
+determines the current authoritative key set for an identifier from at least one key event (receipt) log.

 Types:
 - Validator of any verifiable data structure
 - Validator as a node in distributed consensus or participant

 Validator and [verifier](verifier) are close to synonyms for our purposes.

-A `validator` in [KERI](key-event-receipt-infrastructure) and [ACDC](authentic-chained-data-container) is anybody that wants to establish control-authority over an identifier, created by the controller of the identifier.
-Validators verify the log, they apply duplicity detection or they leverage somebody else's duplicity detection or apply any other logic so they can say "Yes, these are events I can trust".
+A `validator` in [KERI](key-event-receipt-infrastructure) and [ACDC](authentic-chained-data-container) is anybody who wants to establish control authority over an identifier created by the controller of the identifier.
+Validators verify the log, apply duplicity detection, leverage somebody else's duplicity detection, or apply any other logic so they can say, "Yes, these are events I can trust."

 ## Example